 "Very useful"

-D:1 1 6: 6 1 "Useful tools"
+"Useful tools"

 Did you benefit from the treatment?
 "Positive impact on my work life"

 "Practical assignments were important"

 "Being in a group is more useful/ effective than individual treatment

 "To not avoid feelings"

 "Anxiety/worry is not dangerous/ cannot hurt you or make you go crazy"

 Which experiences were most important throughout the "Worrying is controllable"

 treatment?
 "More insight"

 "More aware of triggers"

 "Worry is not useful and can be postponed"

 "There are others who also struggle with GAD"

 "Stick to my new plan"

 "Not avoid things/situations"

-"Postpone worry"
+How will you use what you have "Postpone worry"

-How will you use what you have experienced in the treatment facing upcoming challenges?
+experienced in the treatment facing upcoming challenges?
+"Accept feelings and thoughts.
+They can exist without worry"

 "Focus on actual problems and not problems that have not happened yet"

 "Diversity"

 "Good therapists"

-What was it like for you to join the "Feels safe to share experiences"
+Will the Company "Feels safe to share experiences"

 What was it like for you to join the group?
 "Challenging in the beginning, but more comfortable with time"

 "Educational"

 "It is nice to be a teamplayer"

 "Very skilled and professional"

 "Coordinated"

 How did you experience the "Empathetic"

 therapists?
 "Challenges us in a safe way"

 "Good balance between theory and practice"

 "Good job"

 "My effort produced results"

 "I felt that I contributed to all tasks in a good way"

-What do you think about your own efforts in the treatment?
-"I was engaged in the treatment and did my homework"
+What do you think about your own "I was engaged in the treatment and did my homework"

-enorts in the treatment: "I shared experiences with others"
+efforts in the treatment?
+"I shared experiences with others"

 "Satisfied"

 "I am all in"

 "I have challenged my thinking style every day"

 "Exposure"

 Are there any topics you missed in "More about social anxiety"

 the treatment?
 "Research articles"

 "Pictures, illustrations"

 "Happy I could participate"

 "Reflections in the last group session was nice"

-Do you have any other feedback "Grateful"
+Do you have any other for the 1 "Grateful"

-you would like to share with us?
+Do you have any other feedback you would like to share with us?
 "Could have lasted longer than 10 weeks"

 "Thank you for this excellent treatment and tools we have learned.
 The exercises were great"